-The HawkScan results will present the total number of found vulnerabilities across all pages in the application, as well as the total number of unique vulnerabilities it finds throughout your app.
+The HawkScan results will present the total number of found vulnerabilities across all pages in the application, as well as the total number of unique vulnerabilities throughout your app.

 The scan results presented in the terminal and in the StackHawk Platform are split into two sections:

-- The results summary, reporting the total number of found vulnerabilities across all paths in the application, as well as the total number of unique vulnerabilities found.
+- The Results Summary: Reports the total number of found vulnerabilities across all paths in the application, as well as the total number of unique vulnerabilities found.

-- The results payload, with specific details on every found vulnerability and resources to address those vulnerabilities.
+- The Results Payload: Gives specific details on every found vulnerability and provides resources to address found vulnerabilities.

-The scan results summary contains details about the scanned application, including:
+The results summary contains details about the scanned application, including:

 - The number of vulnerabilities found across each risk level